philchuang/vMix-M5Stick-Tally-Light/README.md

     1. `LIVE`: input is live
     1. `????`: tally status unavailable
     1. M5 button single-click: display the tally number screen
+    2. Side button long-click: QuickPlay this input
-1. The second screen is the tally number
+2. The second screen is the tally number
     1. M5 button single-click: display the connection settings screen
-    1. Side button double-click: increment the tally number
+    2. Side button double-click: increment the tally number
-    1. Side button long-click: reset tally number to 1
+    3. Side button long-click: reset tally number to 1
-1. The third screen is the settings
+3. The third screen is the settings
     1. M5 button single-click: display the tally status screen
     2. Side button long-click: load next settings and restart

 ## TODO
-* [ ]  Refine readme
 * [ ]  Battery indicator
-* [ ]  Ability to trigger quickplay for selected input
 * [ ]  Hard-reset capability from settings or error screen
 * [ ]  Access Point mode when not connected to a WiFi network
 * [ ]  Webserver for easy configuration

 ## Thanks
-This project is a fork of [Guido Visser's vMix-M5Stick-Tally-Light](https://github.com/guido-visser/vMix-M5Stick-Tally-Light), who inspired me and got the ball rolling.
+This project is a fork of [Guido Visser's vMix-M5Stick-Tally-Light](https://github.com/guido-visser/vMix-M5Stick-Tally-Light), which inspired me and got the ball rolling.